hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-clusters-using-hpe-greenlake-terraform-provider.md

   - sre
   - site-reliability-engineer
 ---
-IaC or Infrastructure as code is a practice of automating the process of managing and provisioning infrastructure through code instead of through manual processes.
-It gives organizations the tools to create, manage, and destroy compute resources by statically defining and declaring these resources in codeblocks.
-It helps to increase operational agility, simplify management, reduce errors, and save cost.
+IaC, or Infrastructure as code, is a practice of automating the process of managing and provisioning infrastructure through the use of code instead of using manual processes.
+It gives organizations the tools required to create, manage, and destroy compute resources by statically defining and declaring these resources in codeblocks.
+It helps increase operational agility, simplify management, reduce errors, and save cost.

-I﻿n this post, I will explore options to declare and upgrade Kubernetes clusters on HPE GreenLake using the HPE GreenLake Terraform Provider.
+I﻿n this post, I will explore options used to declare and upgrade Kubernetes clusters on HPE GreenLake using the HPE GreenLake Terraform Provider.

-A﻿s the part of upgrade, the following 3 scenarios are supported --
+In terms of upgrades, the following 3 scenarios are supported:

 1. Scaling of a cluster's worker nodes.
 Please refer to the blog post [Scale Kubernetes Clusters using HPE GreenLake Terraform Provider](https://developer.hpe.com/blog/scale-kubernetes-cluster-using-hpe-greenlake-terraform-provider/) to check out scaling options available for worker nodes.
 2. Upgrade the Kubernetes version of the cluster.
 This step is covered in this blog.